 This former Marine writes:

-With the positive attitude you have going into this new law enforcement career, I doubt you will embarrass yourself or The Corps.
-Ninety percent of performing at the top of your class is positive attitude and the remaining ten percent is preparing physically with the program you have.
+With the positive attitude you have going into this new law enforcement career, I doubt you will embarrass yourself or the Corps.
+Ninety percent of performing at the top of your class is positive attitude, and the remaining 10% is preparing physically with the program you have.

-Here is a plan of action before arriving at police academy:
+Here is a plan of action before arriving at the police academy:

-Continue using the FBI SWAT Workout eBooks since it will be very similar to the tasks and exercises you will have to perform at the police academy.
-This is a six-week course but it can be completed twice for a total of 12 weeks.
-The additional six weeks will enable you to thoroughly master the workouts, because they will be tough if you have not been able to exercise regularly in the past year.
+Continue using the FBI SWAT Workout eBooks since they will be very similar to the tasks and exercises you will have to perform at the police academy.
+This is a six-week course, but it can be completed twice for a total of 12 weeks.
+The additional six weeks will enable you to master the workouts thoroughly, because they will be tough if you have not exercised regularly in the past year.

 Find the time of day that works best for you to train.
 Many people in the military get accustomed to early morning workouts, but everyone is different.
-Some are better at early morning, while others like mid-day or evening to train.
-Statistics say that people are twice as likely to exercise IF they schedule it in the morning that later in the day.
-When starting out after several months of inactivity, it may be better to train in the morning with the running and other cardio and do the weights or PT in the afternoon.
+Some are better at early morning, while others like the midday or evening to train.
+Statistics say that people are twice as likely to exercise if they schedule it in the morning rather than later in the day.
+When starting out after several months of inactivity, it may be better to run and do cardio in the morning and weights or PT in the afternoon.

-Being young, the body requires minimal sleep to recover from long days of work or challenging workouts, but as we age, rest days should be REST days.
-On a REST day you should do nothing physical but stretch.
-Everyday of workouts will tire your body and require you to recover for at least 24-48 hours on the particular muscle groups you exercised.
-As far as sleep, try to get eight hours of sleep if you can.
+Being young, the body requires minimal sleep to recover from long days of work or challenging workouts, but as we age, rest days should be rest days.
+On a rest day, you should do nothing physical but stretch.
+Every day of workouts will tire your body and require those particular muscle groups that you exercised to recover for at least 24-48 hours.
+As far as sleep, try to get eight hours if you can.
 You will grow muscle better when you sleep a minimum of eight hours a night.
-See nutrition tips in the Military.com Article Archives to see pre and post workout meals that will also help with recovery and muscle regeneration.
+See nutrition tips in the Military.com Article Archives to see pre- and post-workout meals that also will help with recovery and muscle regeneration.

 - Stretch abs and lower back

-These tips will help you if you practice these methods during the weeks prior to your PFT.
-Good luck in your next PFT and your new law enforcement career!
+These tips will help if you practice these methods during the weeks before your PFT.
+Good luck in your next PFT and your new law enforcement career.